How to Get Rid of Spiders Without Chemicals

 You love the earth, but there’s no shame in wanting your house to be yours — no spiders allowed.
-Fortunately, you can combine both your organic leanings and your love of an insect-free home with the following six natural ways to give you peace of mind in more ways that one.
+Fortunately, you can combine both your organic leanings and your love of an insect-free home with the following natural ways and tips that will give your peace of mind in more ways that one.
 Learn natural ways to get rid of spiders without chemicals.

 1. Close the Door